UniMath/agda-unimath/src/ring-theory/rings.lagda.md

 open import group-theory.monoids
 open import group-theory.semigroups

+open import ring-theory.semirings

 open import univalent-combinatorics.lists
 ```

 ## Idea

 The concept of ring vastly generalizes the arithmetical structure on the integers.
-A ring consists of a set equipped with additian and multiplication, where the addition operation gives the ring the structure of an abelian group, and the multiplication is associative, unital, and distributive over addition.
+A ring consists of a set equipped with addition and multiplication, where the addition operation gives the ring the structure of an abelian group, and the multiplication is associative, unital, and distributive over addition.

 ## Definitions